Skip to main content

 In the final year, the full-time practice placements take place over 100 days from the end of September to March.

 Our Art Room is a specialist room designed to replicate a secondary school classroom where students learn a range of creative practices for values-based work with children and young people.

 We collaborate across Kingston University and external organisations to come up with creative ideas to solve social care issues in the community, so that students are given the opportunity to apply their learning to real-world problems.

 The Practice Learning Suite is a purpose-built facility where social work and social care students have the opportunity to learn and to practise key skills.

-This is an exciting time to enter social work and a very high percentage of graduates quickly obtain qualified social work posts.
-There are excellent employment and career opportunities in the statutory, voluntary and private sectors for qualified practitioners.
-Social workers increasingly work in integrated inter-professional teams in social care, health, education and criminal justice settings.
+There are opportunities in the statutory, voluntary and private sectors.
+Social workers increasingly work in integrated interprofessional teams in social care, health, education and criminal justice.

 Both local employers and service users and carers make a crucial contribution to the design and management of the course.
 This keeps it relevant, up-to-date and closely in touch with changes in social work.

 The BA (Hons) Social Work Employment Based Route is available to employer agencies who wish to sponsor groups of eligible employees into the generic 3-year course via a Partnership Agreement.
 Interested employing agencies may contact the Course Leader to discuss this option.